Preparing Active Directory for the Cloud

 Make sure your DNS is clean and well organized, and all lookups work as expected.
 TTL values can be very important in cloud migrations where many changes are being made.
 Differences in internal and external responses should be well understood as a cloud migration will likely bring changes in where specific resources are finding their DNS results.

-Overall AD Health – This seems a little self-evident to warrant much space in this post, but I find that when I work with customers to do a migration there is often work to be done on this front.
+Overall, Active Directory Health Monitoring– This seems a little self-evident to warrant much space in this post, but I find that when I work with customers to do a migration there is often work to be done on this front.
 Replication, time services, disabled accounts, backup and restore procedures, trusts, site configuration, and group configuration and organization are all important.
 Other AD based services like Certificate Authorities and AD FS servers can also be very important to the success of your migration depending on the configuration you use.

 Documentation – Documentation is probably the most important part of maintaining your Active Directory deployment unless your working in a one-person shop, and probably even then.
 If your organization is subject to any sort of compliance rules, good documentation is the most important step to meeting those obligations.